A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Algorithm and Convergence Results

 \begin{proof} See Appendix~\ref{proof:theorem:poly_Minkowski}. \end{proof}

 The core of the proof of Theorem~\ref{theorem:poly_Minkowski} is that the bifurcation set $\widetilde{\mathcal{X}}$ corresponding to a semi-algebraic function $g(x,y)$ is itself a semi-algebraic set, and thus admits a stratified manifold structure.
 Since $\widetilde{\mathcal{X}}$ has Lebesgue measure zero, all manifolds in the stratification must have dimension at most $n-1$, which implies that the Minkowski dimension of $\widetilde{\mathcal{X}}$ is at most $n-1$.
 A concrete example of such a stratified manifold structure for $\widetilde{\mathcal{X}}$ is illustrated in Figure~\ref{fig:bifurcation points}.
-The same structure extends to the real-analytic case, but for simplicity, we do not introduce tools from subanalytic geometry.

 With the Minkowski dimension established, we can now estimate the measure of the $\delta$-neighborhood of the bifurcation set $\widetilde{\mathcal{X}}_\delta$ defined in \eqref{eq:nbhdofbifurcationset}.
 Let $\lambda(\delta)$ denote the Lebesgue measure of $\widetilde{\mathcal{X}}_\delta$.
 The goal is to bound $\lambda(\delta)$ as a function of $\delta$, using the Minkowski dimension provided by Assumption~\ref{assumption:Minkowski_dimension}.